jeremylanger/jeremylanger/README.md

 - **Write less code** - all code is technical debt.
 I get excited when I see a PR that has more lines removed than added.
 - **Balance doing things "right" vs. iterating quickly** - the goal is to solve business problems, not to write elegant code; however, you should still aim to have both.
 - **Readable code > short code** - write code for the people who actually read it, not the computers that run it.
 This isn't mutually exclusive to writing performant code.
 As with the point above, I aim to have both.
-- **Code should be self documenting** - the most appropriate time for comments is answering "why", not "what".
-If you still feel like you need a comment, more likely it needs to be refactored.

 ## Outside of work